Janamaejayan/Getting-started-with-Machine-Learning/Exercise - 3/README.md

 ## Contents

 * **Ex-3.ipynb**: The main Jupyter Notebook containing the implementation of the regression pipeline and model comparison.
-* **datasets/**: A directory containing the datasets used for training and testing the regression models.
+* **dataset/**: A directory containing the datasets used for training and testing the regression models.
+* **ML Exercise - 3.pdf**: It contains the report for the experiments performed.

 ## Notebook Summary (Ex-3.ipynb)